djsincla/TA_VeloCloud/README.md

 # Logging
 Modular input event logging is to th splunkd.log found at ../Splunk/var/log/splunk/splunkd.log.
 Search on velocloud to find all events associated with this modular input.

+# Installation

+Place TA_VeloCloud folder and contents in .../splunk/etc/apps directory and restart Splunk.

 # Endpoint Configuration

 Required values are:

 Name – The name given to this Modular Input.
 It is recommended to give it the name of the VeloCloud Orchestrator and Enterprise.